domenicquirl/domenicquirl.github.io/content/blog/parsing-basics/index.md

 ```
 The `spanned()` function that we call on the `LogosToken::lexer` generated for us by `logos` turns the generated lexer (which is also an iterator, like ours) into an iterator that yields pairs of `(token_kind, span)`.
 Because we have already defined a method to get the `TokenKind` of a `LogosToken`, these pairs are easy to convert to our `Token`s.
-The rest of the iterator implementation is similar to the `CustomLexer` one: running our rules is now replaced with calling the generated lexer, we stick an extra EOF token at the end, done.[^logos-eof]<span id="fn-logos-eof"></span>
+The rest of the iterator implementation is similar to the `CustomLexer` one: running our rules is now replaced with calling the generated lexer, we stick an extra EOF token at the end, done.[^logos-eof]

 We can now quickly toggle between either lexer by defining the newly freed type name `Lexer` as an alias for the lexer we currently want:
 ```rust